SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ####	Using the default Destination of a producer

 One common way to configure applications is to have a separate producer for each destination.
 In this case a producer is equivalent to a destination.
 If the application is configured in this way, then the Spring framework makes it simple to configure the default JMS destination as part of the `JmsTemplate` configuration.
-The `JmsTemplate` will look up the destination in JNDI and on `MessageProducer` creation and then it will be reused during publish.
+The `JmsTemplate` will look up the destination in JNDI on `MessageProducer` creation, and then it will be reused during publish.

-This configuration is what is demonstrated earlier in this document.
-The following is how to set a default destination of a producer through configuration.
+This configuration is what was demonstrated earlier in this document.
+The following shows how to set the default destination of a producer through configuration.

 ```xml
   <bean id="destination" class="org.springframework.jndi.JndiObjectFactoryBean">